j-bis/design-patterns/README.md

-# design-patterns
-patterns for the design of something i guess
+# design patterns for creating extendable systems and professional programming practices